wpfangirl/tribe-events/README.md

 ### `pro`

-This folder contains the files for modifying anything in Events Calendar Pro, which includes some parts of widgets plus the Photo View.
+This folder contains the files for modifying anything in Events Calendar Pro (widgets & photo view).

 #### `related-events.php`